-The Market Regulation Section initiated an exam in 2022 that is ongoing as of December 31, 2022.
-This is the only current exam in process and at this time another exam is not being called.
+The Market Regulation Section initiated an exam in 2022 that is ongoing as of December 31, 2023.
+A second exam was called on December 11, 2023 and is expected to start March, 2024.
+These are the current exam in process and at this time another exam is not being called.